Gudauu/ICS-Helper/README.md

 5) Git: For version control.
 6) Basic Java and DSL Knowledge: Users should have a basic understanding of Java programming and familiarity with domain-specific languages.

+## DSL Usage: Creating Schedules and Events

+## SYNTAX:
+CreateCommand:
+    'create' 'schedule' name=ID '{'
+        events+=Event*
+    '}';

+Event:
+    'event' name=ID
+    'start' startTime=STRING
+    'end' endTime=STRING
+    ('location' location=STRING)?
+    ('description' description=STRING)?
+    ('recur' recur=RecurRule (daysOfWeek=DaysOfWeek)?)?
+    ('link' link=STRING)?
+    ('organizer' organizer=Person)?
+    ('invitees' '{' invitees+=Person+ '}')?
+    ('reminder' reminder=Reminder)?;

+Reminder:
+	'time' time=INT
+	('title' title=STRING)?
+;

+Person:
+	'name' name=STRING
+	'email' email=STRING
+;
+enum RecurRule:
+    DAILY = 'daily' |
+    WEEKLY = 'weekly' |
+    MONTHLY = 'monthly' |
+    YEARLY = 'yearly'|
+    BYDAY = 'weekly on';

+DaysOfWeek: days+=WEEKDAY (',' days+=WEEKDAY)*; // Example: "on Monday,Wednesday,Friday"

+enum WEEKDAY:
+	MO = 'Monday' |
+	TU = 'Tuesday' |
+	WE = 'Wednesday' |
+	TH = 'Thursday' |
+	FR = 'Friday' |

+# Syntax Explaination

+Imagine you have this magical notebook, a little like a personal assistant, that helps you plan and remember special events.

+# Creating a Schedule:
+Think of this as starting a new chapter in your book.
+For example, if you write "create schedule: My Fun Week", it's like you're dedicating a section of your notebook just for the fun activities you have planned for a week.

+# Drawing an Event:
+Whenever you want to note down an event, you begin with "event" and name it.
+Let's say "event: Birthday Party".
+It's like adding a new story to your chapter.

+# Timing Details:
+Just like in a diary, you specify when things start and end.
+Writing "start: 10 AM, end: 1 PM" tells your magic notebook exactly when your birthday party will be happening.

+# Location:
+Adding a "location" is like drawing a small map in your notebook.
+So, if your event is "at the park", your notebook knows exactly where it’s set.

+# Describing the Event:
+With "description", you add details to your story.
+"Sam's 6th Birthday" gives your notebook a bit more about what this event is all about.

+# Recurring Events:
+Using "recur", you can tell your notebook about events that happen regularly.
+It's like setting up a repeating reminder, for example, "soccer game every Saturday".

+# Web Link:
+If you have any online meeting link for a long-distance relative who is not able to attend the party they can attend the party using this link.

+# Drawing People:
+For the organizer and invitees, you can write their names.
+It's your way of showing who's hosting the event and who's invited.

+# Setting Reminders:
+Lastly, you can set reminders for each event.
+It's like your notebook gently nudging you, so you don't forget the important stuff.